KarimAziev/chrome-emacs/docs/experimental-monaco-support.md

 For web-based editors utilizing the Monaco Editor without direct API access the extension employs a sophisticated method of simulating user actions.
 This includes typing, navigation through keyboard event simulation, and direct DOM manipulation.
 This approach contrasts with our standard method for editors where the Monaco API is exposed, enabling more direct interaction.

-### Notable Features
+### Features and Limitations

 All real-time editing features, including scroll and selection synchronization from Emacs to the browser, are fully supported.
 The only unsupported feature is pushing changes from the browser to Emacs, but this is not a significant issue.
+Also, there may be some delay in retrieving the initial value, depending on the number of pages, as we need to iterate through every page to capture the full content.

 ### Key Challenges